shimaore/moonshine/test/test.coffee.md

 Moonshine
 =========

-Moonshine may be used with jQuery, but we use it here to instrument the tests.
+Moonshine may be used without jQuery, but we use it here to instrument the tests.

     $(document).ready -> moonshine ->